 Let go of your opinions of the film and the score.
 If the film sucked, too bad.
 If the score is amazing, great, but nobody necessarily cares what I think.
 It would be foolish and counter-productive to the historical accuracy of the notes to portray a film or score as something greater than it is.
 But liner notes aren’t a blog.
-It is permanent archival document, often of films and scores that have very little written about them, that will hopefully be used for research by other film music enthusiasts and journalists for years to come.
+It is a permanent archival document, often of films and scores that have very little written about them, that will hopefully be used for research by other film music enthusiasts and journalists for years to come.

 Don’t excessively show off your musical degrees.
 I’m as over-educated as the next guy, but I’m writing for an audience that includes musicians and non-musicians alike, so I have to always keep that in mind.
 I don’t want the notes to come across as a puff piece, but I don’t want to write a boring academic treatise either.
 So how do I straddle that line?
 Very, very carefully.

 Don’t ignore the score.
 Too many liner notes focus on the drama behind the film (if there is any) and only give the score a few cursory lines.
 I don’t know if it’s a decision on the part of the specific labels, a decision by the studio in editing out that information, or a lack on the part of the writer.
 If it’s the writer’s fault, time to hire a new writer.
 Since film scores mainly sell to us film music fans, we’re interested in reading about the music.
-Ideally, there is a healthy balance between the film and score information.
+Ideally, there is a healthy balance between the film and the score information.